SFDO-Community-Sprints/DLRS-Documentation/docs/Post Install Steps.md

 ---

 # Post Install Steps
 This is not *technically* required when you install DLRS, but we believe it to be extremely important.
 We would not want any org to fail to do these steps unknowingly and thus leave behind errors or unclean data.
-Please follow these steps.
+In particular, if you don’t have RollupJob scheduled, rollups may not properly recalculate after merges (see here [LINK TO MERGE PAGE]).

-<span style="text-decoration:underline;">Schedule ‘RollupJob’ Apex class at least once per day</span>
+# <span style="text-decoration:underline;">Schedule ‘RollupJob’ Apex class at least once per day</span>

-More detail is available HERE and HERE [links needed] about why this is important.

 To schedule RollupJob you have two choices: